saken555/laravel-crm-demo/README.md

 [Читать на русском](README.ru.md)

-# Demo CRM on Laravel
+# Demo CRM on Laravel (with Feature Tests)

-A simple CRM system built with the Laravel 11 framework as a portfolio project.
-The project demonstrates knowledge of core Laravel concepts, CRUD operations, Eloquent Relationships, and a professional Git workflow (Feature Branch Workflow, Pull Requests).
+A simple CRM system built with the Laravel 11 framework.
+This project was initially built with basic functionality and then refactored to incorporate clean architecture concepts.

+The project demonstrates a understanding of core Laravel concepts, clean architecture patterns (Form Requests, Policies, Service Layer), database relationships, automated testing, and a Git workflow (Feature Branch Workflow, Pull Requests).
+The development environment is fully containerized using Docker and Laravel Sail.

 ## Screenshot
 ![Dashboard Screenshot](https://github.com/saken555/laravel-crm-demo/blob/main/img.png?raw=true)

-## Features
+## Key Features

-* **Authentication:** User registration and login.
+* **Authentication:** User registration and login (Laravel Breeze).
 * **Dashboard:** A summary dashboard with statistics on clients, contacts, and deals.
-* **Clients CRUD:** Full Create, Read, Update, Delete operations for client companies.
-* **Contacts CRUD:** Manage contact persons with a mandatory relationship to a client (One-to-Many relationship).
-* **Deals CRUD:** Manage sales deals with relationships to clients and contacts.
+* **Clients, Contacts, Deals:** Full CRUD functionality for all core CRM entities.
+* **Database Relationships:** Implemented One-to-Many relationships (Client -> Contacts, Client -> Deals).

-## Tech Stack
+## Tech Stack & Concepts Demonstrated

-* **Backend:** PHP 8.2, Laravel 11
+* **Backend:** PHP 8.3, Laravel 11
 * **Frontend:** Blade, Tailwind CSS
 * **Database:** SQLite
+* **Development Environment:** Docker, Laravel Sail
+* **Architecture & Patterns:**
+    * MVC (Model-View-Controller)
+    * **Service Layer:** Business logic is encapsulated in Service classes, keeping controllers thin.
+    * **Form Requests:** Validation logic is separated from controllers into dedicated request classes.
+    * **Policies:** Authorization logic is handled by Policy classes to define user permissions.
+* **Testing:**
+    * Feature tests written with **PHPUnit**.
+    * In-memory SQLite database for fast and isolated test runs.
 * **Tooling:** Git, GitHub, Composer, NPM

-## Installation and Setup
+## Installation and Setup (via Docker & Sail)

+This project is configured to run with Laravel Sail.
+The only prerequisite is to have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.

 1. Clone the repository:
     ```bash